Henry Purcell: Theatre music

+Last works

 Purcell's Te Deum and Jubilate Deo were written for Saint Cecilia's Day, 1694, the first English Te Deum ever composed with orchestral accompaniment.
 This work was annually performed at St Paul's Cathedral until 1712, after which it was performed alternately with Handel's Utrecht Te Deum and Jubilate until 1743, when both works were replaced by Handel's Dettingen Te Deum.

 He composed an anthem and two elegies for Queen Mary II's funeral, his Funeral Sentences and Music for the Funeral of Queen Mary.
 Besides the operas and semi-operas already mentioned, Purcell wrote the music and songs for Thomas d'Urfey's The Comical History of Don Quixote, Bonduca, The Indian Queen and others, a vast quantity of sacred music, and numerous odes, cantatas, and other miscellaneous pieces.
 The quantity of his instrumental chamber music is minimal after his early career, and his keyboard music consists of an even more minimal number of harpsichord suites and organ pieces.
 In 1693, Purcell composed music for two comedies: The Old Bachelor, and The Double Dealer.
 Purcell also composed for five other plays within the same year.
 In July 1695, Purcell composed an ode for the Duke of Gloucester for his sixth birthday.
 The ode is titled Who can from joy refrain?
 Purcell's four-part sonatas were issued in 1697.
 In the final six years of his life, Purcell wrote music for forty-two plays.